eddiefisher/dip/README.md

 ### dip dns

-Runs a DNS server container based on https://github.com/aacebedo/dnsdock.
+Runs a DNS server container based on (https://github.com/aacebedo/dnsdock) forked to https://github.com/eddiefisher/dnsdock.
 It is used for container to container requests through Nginx.
 An application's docker-compose.yml should define `dns` configuration with environment variable `$DIP_DNS` and connect to external network `frontend`. `$DIP_DNS` will be automatically assigned by dip.

 ```sh
 dip dns up